dmitryyagodin/freecodecamp_projects/Front End Libraries/React/my-fcc-app/README.md

   }
   render() {
     return (
+      // tempPassword will be passed to the child component above
         <div>
           <h2>Reset Password</h2>
-          // tempPassword will be accessed in the child component above
           <ReturnTempPassword tempPassword="asdfweodo"/>
           </div>
     );